-On December 24, 2019, the Company's wholly-owned subsidiary, OS Suzhou, obtained a certificate from related authorities of local government for "Advanced Technology Service Enterprise ("ATSE") qualification.
-This certificate entitled OS Suzhou to enjoy a preferential income tax rate of 15% for a period of three years from 2019 to 2021 if all the criteria for ATSE status could be satisfied in the relevant years.
+On December 24, 2019, the Company's wholly-owned subsidiary, Gigacloud Suzhou, obtained a certificate from related authorities of local government for "Advanced Technology Service Enterprise ("ATSE") qualification.
+This certificate entitled Gigacloud Suzhou to enjoy a preferential income tax rate of 15% for a period of three years from 2019 to 2021 if all the criteria for ATSE status could be satisfied in the relevant years.
+Subsequently, Gigacloud Suzhou renewed and obtained the ATSE certificate in early 2023, which entitles Gigacloud Suzhou to the preferential tax rate of 15% from 2022 to 2024 if all the criteria for ATSE status could be satisfied in the relevant year.